SciML/SciMLSensitivity.jl/docs/src/tutorials/training_tips/local_minima.md

 ```

 And there we go, a set of robust strategies for fitting an equation that would otherwise
-get stuck in a local optima.
+get stuck in local optima.